Constraining New Physics with Possible Dark Matter Signatures from a Global CKM Fit: Contributions in decays

 The detailed mathematical expressions of the decay rate distributions for the exclusive semileptonic $P \to M^{(*)} \ell\nu_{\ell}$ and purely leptonic $P\to \ell\nu_{\ell}$ decays can be seen from ref. \cite{HFLAV2019} where $P$ and $M$ are the pseudoscalar mesons, and $M^*$ is a vector meson.
 The semileptonic and purely leptonic decays rates are directly proportional to the vertex factors.
 Here, we would like to mention that most of the CKM elements, like $|V_{ud}|$, $|V_{cd}|$, $|V_{us}|$, $|V_{cs}|$, $|V_{ub}|$, $|V_{cb}|$, are extracted from the semileptonic and purely leptonic (few cases) $d_i \to u_j \ell\nu_{\ell}$ decays with $\ell = \mu $, or $e$.
 The underlying assumption is that these decays with the light leptons will be less sensitive to any NP effect.
 The measured decay rates, along with some other inputs from lattice (decay constants and form factors), are useful probes for the CKM elements $|V_{ij}|$.
 In the presence of new four-fermi operators in accordance to Eqn.~\eqref{eq:Heff}, the decay rates will be modified.
 If only the vertex factor is modified, then the extracted values of the $|V_{ij}|$ can be directly used to constrain the new couplings, else, we need to fit the decay rates themselves.
 In the following subsections, we will discuss this in detail.

 Also, it is important to mention that all these CKM elements are extracted with reasonably good precision.
 For example $|V_{ud}|$ and $|V_{cs}|$ are known with an error $\approx 0.01\%$ while $|V_{us}|$ and $|V_{cd}|$ are known with an accuracy of $0.1\%$.
 The $|V_{ub}|$ and $|V_{cb}|$ are relatively less precisely known.
 Therefore it is natural to expect tight constraints on the new couplings $C_s$ and $C_p$ from an analysis of the CKM observables, purely leptonic and exclusive semileptonic decay rates respectively.
 Note that $|V_{ub}|$ and $|V_{cb}|$ are also extracted from semileptonic inclusive decays.
 We do not consider the inputs from inclusive decays to constrain the new couplings.
+The extraction of $|V_{cb}|$ from the inclusive decays requires a complex fit to the respective decay rate and moments.
+Considering leading order power correction up to order $1/m_b^5$ one needs to fit 18 non-perturbative matrix elements alongside $|V_{cb}|$, $m_b$ and $m_c$ \cite{Gambino:2013rza,Alberti:2014yda,Gambino:2016jkc}.
+Due to the insufficient number of inputs, model assumptions are used in the fit for a couple of higher-order non-perturbative matrix elements.
+On top of this, unknown higher-order corrections to the non-perturbative matrix elements are also relevant to improve the precision of $|V_{cb}|$, which may be small compared to the known ones but missing at the moment.
+The study of NP contributions in the inclusive decays is a dedicated project where we need to calculate analytically the NP contributions in the decay rates, as well as in the hadronic, leptonic and the $q^2$ moments and then one needs to do a simultaneous fit.
+Here, the dependencies of these observables to the new physics parameters will not be simple.
+Hence extractions of new physics information won't be very clean.
+The situation is even worse in the inclusive determination of the $|V_{ub}|$.
+Here, the results are completely dependent on the QCD modelling of the non-perturbative shape functions on top of the non-perturbative matrix elements.
+There are four different methods used in the literature to model the shape function, and the extracted values of $|V_{ub}|$ in each of these methods do not exactly agree with each other \cite{HFLAV2020,PDG2020}.
+Therefore, it is natural to expect that before constraining NP from inclusive $b\to u\ell\nu_{\ell}$, we need to understand the underline methodology first.

-Constraining the NP from inclusive decays requires a separate dedicated analysis.
-However, we do not expect much of an improvement since the majority of the other inputs used in CKM fit analysis have relatively better precision than $|V_{ub}|$ and $|V_{cb}|$ from inclusive decays.
+On the contrary, we have sufficient number of inputs from experiments and lattice for the exclusive determinations $|V_{ub}|$ and $|V_{cb}|$.
+Note that the respective rates have a very simple dependence on the new Wilson coefficients in these decays.
+Hence, the extractions of these coefficients will be relatively clean compared to that from the inclusive decays, given the complexity of the fit in the inclusive decays, as discussed above.
+Numerically, we do not expect any changes in the allowed parameter spaces of new coefficients from the inclusion of inclusive decays.
+Also, it should be noted that the majority of the other inputs used in CKM fit analysis have relatively better precision than $|V_{ub}|$ and $|V_{cb}|$ from inclusive decays.